openSUSE/travel-support-program/README.md

 ```

 You can access the application pointing your browser to <http://localhost:3000/>
-Two initial users should be available with the following emails and passwords:
+Three initial users should be available with the following emails and passwords:

 * tspmember@example.com / tspmember1
 * requester@example.com / requester1
+* administrative@example.com / administrative1

 ## Contact